 Your case settles for $100,000 before going to trial.
 Your lawyer is entitled to a 33% contingency fee and he has incurred $10,000 in expenses.
 The 33% fee would be taken out first.
 Then the $10,000 in expenses would be taken out from the remaining settlement proceeds.

 CLIENT TOTAL = $57,000

 The average amount of costs and expenses in bringing a personal injury case varies significantly depending on several factors.
 The most significant factor is what type of personal injury case you are bringing.
-A simple slip and fall or auto accident case is going to be much less expensive than a complex medical malpractice case.
+A simple slip and fall or auto accident case will be much less expensive than a complex medical malpractice or cerebral palsy case.

 The other big factor that will impact the expenses in a case is the severity of your physical injuries.
 The more serious your physical injuries are the more expensive it will be for your lawyer to bring your case.
 Serious injuries involve more medical records and often require opinions from multiple experts in various medical specialties.
 At $200 or $300 per hour, medical expert fees can quickly drive up the price tag on a case.